Vlad-Lapysh/nba-stats/README.md

       API responses.
     - This approach improves the overall responsiveness of the `/save` endpoint and allows the system to handle a high volume of concurrent requests.

+#### PACELC Theorem Choices

+- **Partition (P) occurs**:
+    - **Availability (A) over Consistency (C)**: In case of network partition, the system favors availability using Hazelcast to ensure the application remains responsive, potentially sacrificing some consistency temporarily.
+- **Else (E), no partition**:
+    - **Latency (L) over Consistency (C)**: Under normal conditions, the system prioritizes latency, ensuring low response times and high throughput.
+This is achieved by keeping all statistics data in memory with Hazelcast, which improves performance even though it may sacrifice some level of consistency.

 ---